lohjine/opencaptcha/README.md

 1. Register at hosted service to obtain a SITE-KEY and SITE_SECRET, as well as configure settings.

-2. Add the two following elements to the page that you want to protect (e.g. account creation)
+2. Add the following two elements to the page/form that you want to protect (e.g. account creation)

 ```
 <head>